|Las Descargues||Self Catering||Saturday||5||11||3||Small bed and travelcot|

 The driveway leads into an area where there is plenty of parking

 The house is built on a hillside and is not suitable for those with mobility issues as there are many steps.
 Also if a high standard of 'finish' is required the house is old, full of character and therefore may be considered unsuitable.
 The floor boards creak, the occasional cobweb may be evident and being pet friendly the odd dog hair is possible.

 It is mainly used by our own family and has all the basic equipment for a holiday home.
 We only let it out for a few weeks a year to give others the opportunity to enjoy when we cannot.
 There is no cleaning or laundry service available.
 Being self-catering you are expected to take your own linen, however it can be supplied at small extra charge.
 Please ask.

 Highly recommend to families looking for a house full of character.

 Beautiful un-spoilt countryside, ideal for those interested in the flora and fauna

 Excellent restaurants and market towns are within an easy drive as is Rocamadour, Gouffre du Padirac caves, canoeing on the Lot, Dordogne or Celé Gorge

 Plus many other activities such as golf, riding, tennis, mountain bikes, sailing or even skiing.

 Married with three children, six grandchildren and two dogs.
-Retired from farming in Hampshire and now settled in Devon.
-Now spending longer periods staying at our home in France and only letting the few weeks just to cover the running costs.
+Retired from farming and now living in Devon,spending longer periods staying at our home in France and only letting the few weeks just to cover the running costs.